Here’s how a busy London housewife with no previous growing experience grew over 3 ounces of premium cannabis in her back garden.

 This provides extra air and drainage to the soil.
 Some auto breeders (Dinafem) also recommend adding 30% coco to your mix, which also adds an extra something to the soil, but is certainly not essential.

 If you are serious about growing organic cannabis I cannot recommend enough using Living Soil amendments along with any sort of ‘light mix’ soil.
 They work best when left to ‘cook’ for a couple of weeks and these guys even have their own specific autoflowering soil recipie.
 Well worth it.
+Check out this page for more details on the best soil for autoflowers.

 Step 5 – Drench soil and plant seeds